Dan Howdle December 2nd, 2024

-And like its satellite TV service, it's happy to offer Sky Stream on its own, albeit requiring a broadband connection from 'a' provider of at least 25Mbps.
+And like its satellite TV service, it's happy to offer Sky Stream on its own, albeit requiring a broadband connection from any provider of at least 25Mbps.
 But saying 'sure, you can get Sky Stream on its own' is only half the story.
-There are reasons for considering a Sky broadband and TV bundle, reasons to opt for Sky Q instead, and some important things to be aware of when it comes either to being able to watch specific channels, or watching Sky Stream on multiple screens.
+There are reasons for considering a Sky broadband and TV bundle, and some important things to be aware of when it comes either to being able to watch specific channels, or watching Sky Stream on multiple screens.

 Here's a quick look at the advantages and disadvantages of getting Sky Stream on its own, without a broadband deal from Sky.